Affinity Photo

 Price: 5/5

 One of the most appealing aspects of Affinity Photo is how affordable it is.
-At just $54.99 USD for a standalone one-time purchase, it provides an impressive amount of value for your dollar.
-Users who purchase during the version 1.0+ release window will get any future updates made to version 1 for free, which provides even better value as Serif is still in the process of developing new features.
+At just $69.99 USD for a standalone one-time purchase, it provides an impressive amount of value for your dollar.
+Users who purchase version 2.0+ will also get any future updates made to version 2 for free, which provides even better value since Serif is constantly in the process of developing new features.

 Support: 4/5

 Serif has provided an excellent and extremely comprehensive range of video tutorials about how to use the software, and there is an active forum and social media community of users who seem quite happy to help other users.
-Perhaps because Affinity is still relatively new, there isn’t a great deal of tutorial or other supporting information available from third-party sources.
+Perhaps because Affinity is still relatively new, there aren’t many tutorials or other supporting information available from third-party sources.

 I never found it necessary to do so, but if you need to get in touch with Serif’s technical support, it appears that the forum is the only option.
 While I appreciate the value of crowd-sourced help, it would be nice to have a more direct connection to support staff via a ticket system.